LucIfer-mk/Lucifer-mk/README.md

 ## About Me

 I am a Bachelor of Information Technology student with a focus on building practical AI-powered systems and full-stack web applications.
-My current work sits at the intersection of **Agentic AI**, **Retrieval-Augmented Generation (RAG)**, and modern web development — areas I am actively applying through personal projects and coursework.
+My current work sits at the intersection of **Agentic AI**, **Retrieval-Augmented Generation (RAG)**, and modern web development areas, which I am actively applying through personal projects and coursework.

 I am seeking opportunities in IT roles where I can contribute to real-world software development, data systems, or AI integration while continuing to grow as an engineer.